THByt/Chess/README.md

 # Chess
 Chess project for AP Computer Science.

-by Ethan F. and Isaac H.
+By Ethan F. and Isaac H.